Service Engine Status Check (Service Check)

 Minimum resource sizing requirements

-If the resources available to a service engine appliance are not adequate, the service engine may not function properly.
+If the resources available to a service engine appliance are inadequate, the service engine might not function properly.
 These minimum requirements are based on the number of devices being monitored by a given service engine.

 • 500 or greater devices - 8 CPU cores and 16GB RAM minimum